KartikDeshmukh0211/Basic-Practice-Projects/README.md

 # My HTML, CSS, and JavaScript Practice Projects

 This repository contains various small projects I built while learning HTML, CSS, and JavaScript.
-Each project demonstrates a specific concept or functionality.
+Each project demonstrates a specific concept or functionality and everyone of them is responsive.

-# Projects
+Projects
+---

 ### 01_Color Flipper